 Figure 7.
 Illustration of the principle underlying the calculation of absolute response diversity.
 Considering the difficulties related to displaying multiple 3D response surfaces, each having multiple points with directional derivatives going in all possible directions, we focus here in representing only two species and nine points on each surface.
-For those points, we only display three directional derivatives to help the reader visualising the calculation process, but please note that computationally this is done for much points and directional derivatives.
+For those points, we only display three directional derivatives to help the reader visualising the calculation process, but please note that computationally this is done for many points and many directional derivatives.

-Response diversity when the direction of environmental change is unknown could be used for systematically measuring response diversity to all possible environmental changes.
-It represents an absolute measure of overall response diversity, which captures the complete insurance capacity of a system under all possible environmental conditions.
+Response diversity when the direction of environmental change is unknown could be used for systematically measuring response diversity to all potential environmental changes.
+It represents the potential response diversity, which captures the complete insurance capacity of a system under all possible environmental conditions.
 Absolute response diversity can be seen as a more comprehensive quantification of response diversity that does not depend on the direction of the environmental change.
 Even though here we quantify it in a two environmental drivers context, it can be calculated for cases where more than two drivers influence species traits.
 Its application is potentially very broad.
 Absolute response diversity can be used to assemble communities having the highest possible response diversity to all potential directions of environmental change, providing a way to maintain functional levels as stable as ecologically possible.
 This option opens the door to a wide array of applied purposes of absolute response diversity, from industrial/production scopes to conservation actions.
 Being able to assemble communities specifically designed to have high absolute response diversity can allow ecosystem managers to buffer the negative effects of environmental change on ecosystem functioning in specific situations but may also be used to test relevant ecological questions.
 Indeed, having a way to quantify absolute response diversity allows scientists to assemble communities with different levels of absolute response diversity.
 Communities assembled along a gradient of absolute response diversity could then be used to directly test the link between response diversity and community temporal stability, providing a new way to get insight on whether response diversity mechanistically drive temporal stability that does not depend on the environmental change scenario.

 Testing the principle and investigating the drivers of response diversity

-In this section we are going to apply the method previously introduced using simulated species responses to multiple environmental drivers.
+In this section we apply the method previously introduced using simulated species responses to two environmental drivers.
 For consistency we continue with the example of species influenced in their growth rate by temperature and salinity.
 Next, we investigate various drivers of response diversity in a multifarious environmental change context, highlighting what those drivers are and how they act influencing response diversity.

 Simulating species responses to environmental change